Bug report #14884

 This is not what I observe (confirmed in 2.18).

-#7 Updated by Harrissou Santanna about 3 years ago
+#7 Updated by Harrissou Santanna over 3 years ago

 Bruce Steedman wrote:

 Yes.
 The docs (link below) say: "When loading a layer from the database, if a style already exists for this layer, QGIS will load the layer and its style".